-Ockenden Prize 2020 for Innovative Solutions for Internally Displaced People (IDP)
+Ockenden Prize 2022 for Innovative Solutions for Internally Displaced People (£100,000 Prize Money)

-In a new format, with prizemoney of £100,000 to be split between the winners, Ockenden International will award four prizes of £25,000 each, for projects lt deems most effective in supporting self-reliance for refugees and internally displaced people.
+Ockenden Prize will award four prizes of £25,000 each, for projects it deems most effective in supporting self-reliance for refugees and internally displaced people.

 Offered Annually?
 Yes